yosefalnajjarofficial/Great-Idea-Web-Page/README.md

 # Great-Idea-Web-Page
-Created a simple landing page using HTML and CSS Flexbox and CSS Grid
+Created a simple landing page using HTML, CSS Flexbox, and CSS Grid